Rockway and North Pelham Presbyterian Churches are a two-point charge and share a minister, Reverend Jacob Lee.

 As congregations, we help support the following social services and charities within our community and throughout the world:

-Pelham Cares assists in the delivery of social services in Pelham including food, hygiene products, household items, transportation to appointments etc. North Pelham Church supports this service through their Annual Tree of Lights, and the WMS has a collection annually to collect an item of need.
+Pelham Cares assists in the delivery of social services in Pelham including food, hygiene products, household items, transportation to appointments etc. North Pelham Church supports this service through their Annual Tree of Lights, and regular food drives.

 Lincoln Community Care also assists in the delivery of social services in the Town of Lincoln.
 Rockway Church has a mitten tree to collect mittens, hats, scarves and toys during the month of November to support this worthy cause.